 Ice cream is one of our family’s favorite summer treats.
 Let’s be honest, we love ice cream all year ’round.
 With all the ice cream shops around the Twin Cities, it’s fairly easy to find it.
-But how much more fun would it be to slow down and make ice cream an activity?
+But how much more fun would it be to slow down and make homemade Strawberry ice cream as a family an activity?
 An event.
 A memory.

 One year, we had an ice cream making party.
 We kept it simple and made vanilla ice cream, put it into freezer bags, sealed them, and played catch with our friends.
 That was perfect for kiddos who were tiny.